Ferrari 812 Superfast Review: One of the Best Engines of All Time

 Ferrari could've done any number of turbo or hybrid tricks here.
 Instead, the 812 Superfast relies entirely on atmospheric conditions and its own brilliance.
 A complete rethink of the internals means its version of the F140 V12 is 75 percent new parts compared to the F12berlinetta.
 It feels it; the high-revving, inertia-free character seems impossible at first, like there's no way 12 cylinders can react that quickly to your right foot's commands.
 Believe it—the engine spins into long, broad crescendoes or sudden thunderclaps with the eagerness of an F1 motor half its size.
 The tach tops out at an alluring 9,000 rpm, while Ferrari says it's limited to 8,900.

 Top that off with the variable intake from the F12tdf, a super high pressure fuel injection system and magical six-into-one exhaust headers and you've got the gist of it.
 There's one last trick, though.
 Ferrari managed to stuff the entire V12 behind the front axle to make the 812 a front-mid-engine car and avoid the nose-heavy handling that typically comes with twelve-cyl engine bays.
-You can sense it intruding a bit on cabin space as a result, but that only adds to the sense that the engine is the star.
+You can feel it intruding a bit on cabin space as a result, but that only drives home that the engine is the star.

 Sitting back at the rear axle for better weight distribution (47 percent front/53 percent rear) is a seven-speed dual-clutch transmission built by Getrag with 30 percent faster shifts than before.
 First through sixth are for the good times; seventh gear is reserved for highway overdrive.
 Not that it does a lot to keep revs down when you're cruising at superfast speeds, and highway fuel economy stinks as a result, especially for something that deigns to be a grand tourer.
 No matter.